icerpc/icerpc-csharp/src/IceRpc.Coloc/README.md

 IceRpc.Coloc is an implementation of [IceRPC][icerpc]'s duplex transport abstraction.
 You can use this transport to send RPCs to services hosted by IceRPC servers in your local application.

-The primary use-case for this transport is testing.
+The primary use case for this transport is testing.
 Several unit tests running in the same process can easily and cheaply create their own private coloc connections.

 [Source code][source] | [Package][package] | [API reference documentation][api] | [Product documentation][product]